EdgeNet-project/edgenet-project.github.io/remote_login_set.md

 ---
 ---
-# Tutorial: Create a Set of EdgeNet Containers That You Can Access Via Remote Login
+# Tutorial: A Set of Remote Login EdgeNet Containers
 A main value proposition of EdgeNet is that it provides nodes that are scattered across the internet, offering both topological and geographic diversity.
 This tutorial focuses on the user whose workflow consists of